 - Individual providers with more than one PROV-IDENTIFIER-TYPE equal to “2” (NPI) or

 - Claims have BILLING-PROV-NUM, SERVICING-PROV-NUM, or DISPENSING-PRESCRIPTION-DRUG-PROV-NUM with no match in the PROV-MEDICAID-ENROLLMENT-PRV00007 segment with an active provider enrollment status [PROV-MEDICAID-ENROLLMENT-STATUS-CODE equal to “01” (Active - Active Do Not Pay), “02” (Active - Active Reinstated), “03” (Active – Active), “04” (Active - Eligibility Verification), “05” (Active - Encounter Only), or “06” (Active - Financial Trans Only)] on the date of service.

 TPI-27: Completeness and Consistency of Waiver Information

 Waiver reporting must be consistent and complete across the eligible and claims files.
-1115 and 1915(b) and 1915(c) waiver identifiers should be formatted appropriately in accordance with guidance that CMS released to states.
+1115 and 1915(b) and 1915(c) waiver identifiers should be formatted appropriately in accordance with technical instruction that CMS released to states.
 In addition, this measure checks that a majority of beneficiaries enrolled in a home- and community-based services (HCBS) waiver program have at least one claim in the month with appropriate data values for PROGRAM-TYPE and HCBS-SERIVCE-CODE.
 It is a potential data quality issue when the following exist: